kavishkabartlett-rgb/Technical-Portfolio/README.md

 ## Papers

-This portfolio contains a selected collection of written work accumulated across multiple years.
-Some came from academia, others from my personal fascination with politics, theoretical astrophysics, philosophy, and Artifical General Intelligence.
-Included in the folder is a speech I presented at a summer workshop, an Op-Ed, an exhibition, a case study, and several reserach papers.
+This portfolio also contains a selected collection of written work I created over the past few years.
+Some came from academic assignments, others from my personal fascination with politics, theoretical astrophysics, philosophy, and Artifical General Intelligence.
+Included in the folder is a transcript of an AI-focused speech I presented, a Supreme Court Op-Ed, a philosophical exhibition, aerospace case study, and several theoretical physic reserach papers.